 “Anyone else suffering from neck pain and shoulder pain?” one MySpondylitisTeam member asked.
-Another said, “I have severe shoulder pain.”
+Another member responded, “I have severe shoulder pain.”
 Ankylosing spondylitis (AS) most commonly causes back pain, but it can also lead to discomfort in other areas, which often surprises some people with the condition.

-Read on to find out how common shoulder pain is among people with AS (also called radiographic axial spondyloarthritis, or r-axSpA) and what you can do about it.
+Here’s a look at how common shoulder pain is among people with AS — also called radiographic axial spondyloarthritis (r-axSpA) — and what you can do about it.

-About 33 percent of people with ankylosing spondylitis have inflammation in the hips or shoulders.
+About 33 percent of people with AS have inflammation in the hips or shoulders.
 In fact, shoulder pain is often linked with AS-driven hip pain.
-The authors of one study even recommended that health care providers check the shoulders of anyone with AS who was already having pain in their hips to determine whether discomfort was in both locations.
+The authors of one study even recommended that healthcare providers check the shoulders of anyone with AS who was already having pain in their hips to determine whether discomfort was in both locations.

 Your shoulder pain may be on both sides or could affect just one shoulder.
-Although shoulder pain in AS is usually described as mild, it can interfere with the quality of life for those who experience it.
-One study of people with AS found that shoulder pain rarely led to disability in participants, but those who did have shoulder involvement had higher overall pain scores than people with AS who didn’t have shoulder symptoms.
+Although shoulder pain in AS is usually described as mild, it can interfere with your quality of life.
+A study on AS found that shoulder pain rarely caused disability, but those with shoulder problems had more pain than those without shoulder symptoms.

-Shoulder pain can start early in certain forms of AS that also affect other joints in the body.
-As the disease progresses, the pain can move into other joints, including the shoulders.
-This pain can occur months or years after diagnosis, depending on your level of disease activity.
+AS usually starts with pain and stiffness in the spine or pelvic area, but it can also affect other joints in the body.
+As the disease progresses, the pain can spread to the heels, hands, ribs, and shoulders.
+This pain can start months or even years after diagnosis, depending on how active the disease is.

-In addition, you may experience shoulder pain due to enthesitis, which is the inflammation of an area where tendons or ligaments directly attach to the bone.
-Although this isn’t commonly an initial AS symptom, some people find that shoulder pain is the first symptom they ever experience to indicate that they have AS.
+In addition, you may experience shoulder pain due to enthesitis — inflammation of an area where tendons or ligaments directly attach to a bone.
+Shoulder pain isn’t usually one of the first symptoms of AS, but for some people, it’s the first sign that they have the condition.

 You may also have shoulder pain due to the way you hold your body to compensate for AS pain.
-Some people develop a hunched-over posture while living with AS, which can strain your other joints, including your shoulder.
-Others find that sitting for a long time can lead to an increased risk of side effects like shoulder pain, so they aim to get up and walk around frequently if they have to sit a lot for their jobs.
+Some people develop a hunched-over posture, which can strain your joints, including your shoulder.
+Others find that sitting for a long time can increase the risk of side effects like shoulder pain, so they aim to get up and walk around frequently if they have to sit a lot for their jobs.

-If you have shoulder pain while living with AS, talk to your rheumatologist to pinpoint the root cause so you can find the most effective treatment.
+If you have shoulder pain and AS, talk to your rheumatologist.
+They can help you pinpoint the root cause of your pain and find the most effective treatment.

-Choosing the right method of managing shoulder pain with AS depends on what’s causing it, which other treatments you’re taking, and your overall health.
-Your rheumatology provider can help you choose the best treatment method, which might include medications, home remedies, or even a regular exercise plan that can help ease your symptoms.
+Choosing the right method of ankylosing spondylitis pain management depends on what’s causing your pain, the medications you take, and your overall health.
+Your rheumatologist can help you choose the best treatment.
+Your treatment options might include medications, home remedies, or even a regular exercise plan that may help ease your symptoms.

-If your shoulder pain isn’t severe, home remedies may help you.
-MySpondylitisTeam members have shared some of these methods:
+If your shoulder pain isn’t severe, home remedies may help.
+MySpondylitisTeam members have shared some of their methods:

-If you choose to try a massage, make sure you see a licensed massage therapist or physiologist who knows about your AS diagnosis so they understand which movements are safe and which aren’t.
+If you want to try a massage, make sure you see a licensed massage therapist or physiologist who knows about your AS diagnosis.
+A licensed provider will know how to perform an AS-adapted massage because they understand which movements are safe for people with AS.
 Specific exercises recommended by a specialist are very useful if done regularly.
 People with AS should exercise daily for their back pain and other joint involvements to maintain their mobility.

-Your doctor will likely start your shoulder pain treatment plan by recommending over-the-counter pain relievers, such as the nonsteroidal anti-inflammatory drugs naproxen (Aleve) and ibuprofen (Advil).
-These NSAIDs can help relieve shoulder pain and reduce inflammation and pain, particularly if it’s mild or only strikes at certain times of the day.
+Your doctor will likely start your shoulder pain treatment plan by recommending over-the-counter pain relievers, such as the nonsteroidal anti-inflammatory drugs (NSAIDs) naproxen (Aleve) and ibuprofen (Advil).
+These NSAIDs can help relieve shoulder pain and reduce inflammation and stiffness, particularly if it’s mild or only flares up at certain times of the day.

 “Had a shot in the shoulder, and I’m feeling pretty good for a change,” one MySpondylitisTeam member wrote.
 “My legs and feet are still in pain, but my shoulder feels good.”

 Exploring different AS medications might be a good idea, as it could help with your pain by treating the spondylitis itself.
-These could include biologics (made from living cells), disease-modifying antirheumatic drugs (used for inflammation and joint pain), or other options based on how much pain relief you need, how often you have flare-ups, and your overall health.
-Talk to your health care provider to learn more about potential treatments.
+These could include biologics (drugs made from living cells), disease-modifying antirheumatic drugs (used for inflammation and joint pain), or other options.
+Your treatment will depend on how much pain relief you need, how often you have flare-ups, and your overall health.
+Talk to your healthcare provider to learn more about potential treatments.

 Although it may seem overwhelming to exercise when you’re already in pain, moving your body can help you manage your AS symptoms.
 By exercising, you can improve your range of motion, boost your flexibility, sleep better, maintain good posture, and reduce pain.